havelaer/node-orientdb-http/README.md

 node-orientdb-http
 ==================

-A Node.js driver for OrientDB using the OrientDB RESTful HTTP protocol Very basic http wrapper using request and Q. Tested on [OrientDb](http://www.orientdb.org/) 1.6.1.
+A Node.js driver for OrientDB using the OrientDB RESTful HTTP protocol.

+Very basic http wrapper using request and Q. Tested on [OrientDb](http://www.orientdb.org/) 1.6.1.

 ## Install